kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 This article is an explanation of how modern terminals and command-line tools work together.
 The main goal here is to learn by experimenting.
-I'll provide tools to debug every component mentioned in the discussion.
+I'll provide Linux tools to debug every component mentioned in the discussion.
 Our main focus is to discover **how** things work.
 To find the explanation **why** things work in a certain way, I encourage the reader to visit excellent articles:

 * [The TTY demystified](https://www.linusakesson.net/programming/tty/)
 * [A Brief Introduction to termios](https://blog.nelhage.com/2009/12/a-brief-introduction-to-termios/)

+Please note that I talk solely about Linux (because that what I use), but many presented concepts should apply to other Unix-like systems.

-Let's start the discussion with an **inaccurate** diagram that demonstrates a a general use case for working with a command-line shell:
+Let's start the discussion with an **inaccurate** diagram that demonstrates a general use case for working with a command-line shell:

 ```
            (1)   (2)   (3)